 Sondhi Limthongkul

-Often referred to in the Thai media as a “media tycoon” and a “media firebrand,” this view relates to Sondhi’s role as one of the most high profile leaders of the PAD, a right-wing and rabidly royalist movement.
+Often referred to in the Thai media as a “media tycoon” and a “media firebrand,” Sondhi was a high profile leaders of the PAD, a right-wing and rabidly royalist movement.
 PAD played a role in bringing down the Thaksin Shinawatra government in the lead-up to the 2006 military coup.
 It also mobilized against the governments led by Samak Sundaravej and Somchai Wongsawat in 2008, which PAD considered “proxy governments” for Thaksin.
 PAD eventually brought down Somchai’s government following its occupation of Bangkok’s two airports when it only left the airports following the Constitutional Court’s hasty dissolution of the People’s Power Party, meaning that Somchai’s government collapsed.
 PAD continued its demonstrations through 2009 and after, becoming even more ultra-royalist and ultra-nationalist.

-On 22 January 2009, his police dossier was reportedly completed relating to a case where Sondhi is accused of lese majeste after he referred to a speech given by Darunee Charnchoengsilpakul (alias Da Torpedo) when he was criticizing her and calling on the police to act against her.
+It took police until 22 January 2009 to complete his dossier and he stood accused of lese majeste after he referred to a speech given by Darunee Charnchoengsilpakul (alias Da Torpedo) when he was criticizing her and calling on the police to act against her.
 Sondhi was released on bail of 300,000 baht pending further decisions by the prosecutors.

 On 17 April 2009, the media reported an assassination attempt on Sondhi.
 Many motives have been suggested (see The Times, 17 April 2009, “Thailand’s Yellow Shirt leader Sondhi Limthongkul survives assassination attempt” and The Nation, 17 April 2009, “Sondhi in safe condition now: doctor”).